Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ### Yoram - Common values

-If take religious values, Muslim, Jewish or Christian values, you will get the same values.
+If we take religious values, Muslim, Jewish or Christian values, you will get the same values.
 But everyone thinks that they have the best values.
 But it is the same in essence.
 We are trying, at least here, to build values that are above us, that are connected to climate change.
 Connected to a more equal world that is above our identity. *- precis of Yoram - 16:50*